tkiraly/regional/regional.md

 **Figure 1: US902-928 channel frequencies**

-915 MHz ISM band end-devices should use the following default parameters:
+915 MHz ISM band end-devices are required to operate in compliance with the relevant regulatory specifications, to include.

-- Default radiated transmit output power: 20 dBm
-  - Devices, when transmitting with 125 kHz BW may use a maximum of +30 dBm.
-The transmission should never last more than 400 ms.|
-  - Devices, when transmitting with 500 kHz BW may use a maximum of +26 dBm|
+- Frequency-Hopping, Spread-Spectrum (FHSS) mode, which requires the device transmit at a measured conducted power level no greater than +30 dBm, for a period of no more than 400 msec and over at least 50 channels, each of which occupy no greater than 250 kHz of bandwidth.
+- Digital Transmission System (DTS) mode, which requires that the device use channels greater than or equal to 500 kHz and comply to a conducted Power Spectral Density measurement of no more than +8 dBm per 3kHz of spectrum.
+In practice, this limits the conducted output power of an end-device to +26 dBm.
+- Hybrid mode, which requires that the device transmit over multiple channels (this may be less than the 50 channels required for FHSS mode, but is recommended to be at least 4) while complying with the Power Spectral Density requirements of DTS mode and the 400 msec dwell time of FHSS mode.
+In practice this limits the measured conducted power of the end-device to 21 dBm.
+- Devices which use an antenna system with a directional gain greater than +6 dBi, but reduce the specified conducted output power by the amount in dB of directional gain over +6 dBi.

-US902-928 end-devices should be capable of operating in the 902 to 928 MHz frequency  band and should feature a channel data structure to store the parameters of 72 channels.
-A  channel data structure corresponds to a frequency and a set of data rates usable on this  frequency.
+US902-928 end-devices MUST be capable of operating in the 902 to 928 MHz frequency band and MUST feature a channel data structure to store the parameters for 72 channels.
+This channel data structure contains a list of frequencies and the set of data rates available for each frequency.

-If using the over-the-air activation procedure, the end-device should broadcast the JoinReq  message alternatively on a random 125 kHz channel amongst the 64 channels defined using  **DR0** and a random 500 kHz channel amongst the 8 channels defined using **DR4**.
-The end-device should change channel for every transmission.
+If using the over-the-air activation procedure, it is recommended that the end-device transmit the JoinRequest message alternatively on a random 125 kHz channel amongst the 64 channels defined using **DR0** and a random 500 kHz channel amongst the 8 channels defined using **DR4**.
+The end-device SHALL change channel for every transmission.
+For rapid network acquisition in mixed channel plan environments, it is further recommended that the device follow a channel selection sequence (still random) which efficiently probes the groups of nine (8 + 1) channels which are typically implemented by smaller gateways (channel groups 07+64, 8-15+65, etc.).

-Personalized devices shall have all 72 channels enabled following a reset.
+Personalized devices shall have all 72 channels enabled following a reset and shall use the channels for which the device’s default data-rate is valid.

 #### 2.2.3 US902-928 Data Rate and End-point Output Power encoding